Anteproperispomenon/metamorTHysis/docs/output.md

 ```

-**NEW**: You can now use boolean expressions with followed-by patterns.
+**NEW**: You can now use boolean expressions with followed-by markers.
-They work similarly to plain followed-by patterns, but are grouped together
+They work similarly to plain followed-by markers, but are grouped together
 between parentheses after the `>`. e.g.

 ```